 Upgrading to mobile credentials can help institutions improve security.
 Similar to smart cards, near-field communication (NFC) and Bluetooth low energy (BLE) options with high encryption help prevent duplications and hacks.
-However, with mobile there is added value in the way students regard their cell phones, according to Lydic.
+However, with mobile there is added value in the way students regard their cell phones, according to Koziol.

-He explains, “The thought of loaning a friend your mobile device is unsettling for most of us—even just for a few minutes.
+He explained, “The thought of loaning a friend your mobile device is unsettling for most of us—even just for a few minutes.
 Similarly, think about the panic that ensues when we realize our mobile phone is missing.
 We don’t see this level of discomfort with a physical credential.
 Pair this with multi-factor authentication on most mobile devices, like pin codes or biometrics, and it’s clear to see mobile provides a superior security platform.”

 Students are also less likely to lose their phone.
 If it is missing, they will notice quickly and find their device or take action to deactivate it.

 Institutions have better control over credential management with mobile.
 The IDs can be issued in a seamless manner, simply pushing out the credential, either BLE or NFC, to the respective student.
 This automated process is more organized and productive compared to individuals coming to the registrar’s office to take their photo and pick up their printed ID card.
 It also reduces expenses like printers, cartridges and plastic cards.